 Ophélie works closely with our community partners.
 She helps recruit, train, and support our wonderful Chapter Ambassadors, who manage the program on the ground.
 Ophélie is originally from France and worked at Crisis Aid International and the Institute of International Education (IIE) before joining Technovation in 2017.
 The organization's focus on education and empowerment really spoke to her.
 Outside of work, she enjoys spending time with her daughter, hiking, reading, and trying new food.

-Maggie Jaris, Content Manager
+Maggie Jaris, Director of Content Strategy

 Maggie helps tell the story of Technovation and its participants.
 Her commitment to fair and equitable education grew out of her experiences as a student in New York City's public school system.
 She is proud to help share stories of how girls and families around the world are using technology and creative problem solving to change their communities.
 Outside of work Maggie can be found taking meandering walks through Brooklyn, and stealing time with her sister's dog, Spoon.